EdulaneDotCo/Mastering-Express.js/README.md

    1. Set up MongoDB and connect it to your Express.js application.
    1. Perform CRUD operations using Mongoose or the native MongoDB driver.
    1. Design and manage MongoDB schemas.
-   1. **Real-Time Project:** Implement data storage and retrieval using MongoDB in a real-time project.
+   1. **Applied Project:** Implement data storage and retrieval using MongoDB in a real-time project.
 1. **Best Practices:** Use schema validation, handle database connections, and optimize queries.
 1. **Practice Exercises:** Implement CRUD operations and manage MongoDB schemas.
 1. **LeetCode/HackerRank:** MongoDB integration challenges.